tieeeeen1994/integration-tests-rails/README.md

 ## JavaScript Coverage Reports

 After the tests (successful, failed or cancelled), coverage reports will be generated in `coverage/javascript` by default.

+## Contributing

+1. Fork the repository.
+2. Create a new branch for your feature or bugfix.
+3. Make your changes.
+5. Submit a pull request describing your changes.